jharley/terraform-intro/README.md

 ## Scenario

-You -- an intrepid infrasturucture engineer -- have been tasked with a green field application project on AWS.
+You -- an intrepid infrastructure engineer -- have been tasked with a green field application project on AWS.
 The team decided that embracing the codification of infrastructure as well as the applicaiton itself was crucial.

 Two crucial problems:
 1. Nobody on the team has codified infrastructure before